tudat-team/tudat-space/docs/source/_src_getting_started/examples.rst

 Examples
 ************************

+There are several example applications available in `this repository`_, in the form of Python scripts.
+At the top of each `.py` example file, the topic and goals of such example application are explained in detail.

-All the code of example applications is available at `this repository`_.
-Each example application is explained in detail in the pages linked below.
+In addition, to facilitate the understanding of tudat(py) code, a selection of the example applications are illustrated in more detail in the pages linked below.

 .. _`this repository`: https://github.com/tudat-team/tudatpy-examples